davidgatti/How-to-use-Readline-in-NodeJS/README.md

 # Efficiency

-As you can imagine redrawing the whole screen just to change a bunch of “pixels” is not the most efficient way to go about doing this.
-A better solution would be to just update the part of the screen that changed.
-And now we are getting in to the ream of the complicated.
-That is why the people that made the frameworks and modules mentioned above have my gratitude because those modules have implemented all the tricks to draw in the terminal screen the right way, so you don’t have to think about it and you can just focus on your project.
+As you can imagine, redrawing the whole screen just to change a bunch of “pixels” isn't the most efficient way to go about doing this.
+Simply updating the section of the screen that changed is a much better solution.
+And now we're getting into the realm of the complicated.
+The people who made the framework and modules mentioned above have my gratitude, because those modules have implemented all the tricks needed to draw in the terminal screen the right way.
+You don’t have to think about it, and that allows you to just focus on your project.

-# Readline is not that perfect of a module
+# Readline is not a perfect module

-A downside worth rememberign when workign with Readline is its buggines.
-Sadly the module has code that is not doign what its suposute to do.
-The followign link is an issue that I did run in to [Readline in NodeJS is drawing unwanted lines](https://stackoverflow.com/questions/41314556/readline-in-nodejs-is-drawing-unwanted-lines).
-This is why each example at the beginning of the file have the `_insertString` function replaced.
+It's worth remembering that bugginess is a downside of working with Readline.
+Sadly, the module has code that doesn't do what it's supposed to do.
+This link will take you to an explanation of one issue that I've run into: R[Readline in NodeJS is drawing unwanted lines](https://stackoverflow.com/questions/41314556/readline-in-nodejs-is-drawing-unwanted-lines).
+This is why the `_insertString function` is replaced in each example at the beginning of the file.

-Definelty something to keep in mind if you'll want to do something more ambitious yourselfe.
+This is definitely something to keep in mind if you plan to do something more ambitious with Readline.

 # To sum it up

-I hope you learned something fun in this article, and you’ll have some good times paling with Readline in NodeJS.
-Especially since you can apply what you learned here with electronics, and turning on or off LED on a LED matrix.
-The same rules applies, so you can test some ideas in the terminal before you start working on your hardware project.
-But remember the same way we have cool frameworks in NodeJS, there are equivalent fireworks for Arduino and other similar platforms where eipc developers took a lot of time to make those frameworks flexible and easy to use.
+I hope that you've learned something fun as you've read this article, and that you’ll have fun playing with Readline in NodeJS.
+You can apply what you've learned here to electronics, and turning LED on or off on a LED matrix.
+The same rules apply, so you can test ideas in the terminal before you start working on your hardware project for example.
+But remember: In the same way that NodeJS offers cool frameworks, there are equivalent frameworks for Arduino and other similar platforms.
+Epic developers put lot of time into making those frameworks flexible and easy to use.
+But at least know we understand the basic idea behind drawing on the screen.

 # The End